Terry's TMG Tips

 I really like the Side-by-Side Layout offered by Second Site, mainly because it allows the index to remain accessible while the reader displays the various pages of people.
 I find it particularly attractive for a site using the virtual sub-site method because it can place the Family Index next to the Family Introduction page, and leave that index open as readers navigate to the various supplemental pages and to the Person Pages of the family members.

-Search Engine Issue – If you place your pages on a public website that will be indexed by search sites like Google, readers are likely to find a persons of interest in your site by searching.
+Search Engine Issue – If you place your pages on a public website that will be indexed by search sites like Google, readers are likely to find a persons of interest in your site in a web search.
 When they click on the link to your page, they may see just the person page by itself, not in the side-by-side layout you intended.
 My experience suggests many of my visitors find me through search sites, so this is an issue to be addressed.

-The good news it that Second Site (version 2.2 and later) offers a very good solution to this issue.
-On the Layouts > Default Layout screen, under the Frames drop-down where you select the side-by-side layout, is a new checkbox to Use Frame Script.
+The good news it that Second Site offers a very good solution to this issue.
+In the Layouts > Default Layout section, under the Frames drop-down where you select the side-by-side layout, is a checkbox to Use Frame Script.
 When you check this box, Second Site includes in your site a special script that automatically moves the page a reader finds by a search engine into its proper side-by-side arrangement.

 Coordinating Family Index with Family Introduction – To me the virtual sub-site idea works best if, when a reader clicks a link or menu button to go to one of the family sections, the appropriate Family Index automatically appears in the left side of the screen.
-This can be accomplished in several ways, perhaps the simplest being a second application of the Frame Script just described.
-This script not only accomplishes the function described above, but also allows a link to specify both page that are to appear in the side-by-side frame.
+This can be accomplished in at least two ways, which I describe below.
+My preference is for the first method.

-1. Make your site normally, with the Side-by-Side layout checked.
+1. Make your site normally, with the Side-by-Side layout selected.

 2. Find the index.htm file in the "-o" folder where it was placed when the site was made, and copy it into the "-i" folder for the site.

 3. Change the filename to something simple but suggestive of the family it applies to.
-I used gapsch.htm and mims.htm for the two current lines on my site.
+I used gapsch.htm and mims.htm, for example.

 4. Edit the newly renamed file with a text editor, like Notepad that comes with Windows.
 When you open it you see something like this: